Select Page

 TaiwanHighAsia Pacific1 person has been trained.

 Tanzania, United Republic ofLow middleAfricaTanRAP launched in 2022 as a milestone of the Ten Step Tanzania Project.
-Tanzania is the first country in the world to use the United Nations Road Safety Collaboration (UNRSC) developed Ten Step Plan for Safer Road Infrastructure and received a Prince Michael International Road Safety Award in 2023.
-TanRAP partner activity has assessed 15,744 km of roads and designs, and 2 schools, influencing the safety of US$1.3 billion of road infrastructure investment.
-992 people have benefited from iRAP global/on-line training, along with 1,212 people trained in events delivered locally.
-Practitioners are iRAP Accredited.
+Tanzania was the first country in the world to use the United Nations Road Safety Collaboration (UNRSC) developed Ten Step Plan for Safer Road Infrastructure and received a Prince Michael International Road Safety Award in 2023.
+TanRAP partner activity has assessed 15,744 km of roads and designs, and 4 schools, influencing the safety of US$1.3 billion of road infrastructure investment.
+946 people have benefited from iRAP global/on-line training, along with 1,262 people trained in events delivered locally.
 Tanzania’s 2024-2027 Road Safety Plan includes the iRAP Methodology and integration of improved road design and inspection systems with iRAP Certification to improve the safety of the country’s roads.1,091,815$1,004,143,136

 ThailandUpper middleAsia PacificStar Rating targets have been set in place in Thailand’s 2022-2027 Master Plan, Bangkok Road Safety Master Plan 2021-2025 and the National Roads Policy which requires all new roads to achieve a safe technical standard for road users through a 3-star or higher assessment.
 ThaiRAP was recognised in 2022 with a Prime Minister’s Award for Road Safety and Thailand’s Department of Rural Roads was awarded the 2021 International Road Federation (IRF) Global Road Achievement Award for its Integrated Road Safety Management System that includes ThaiRAP.
-ThaiRAP activity has assessed 133,495 km of roads and designs, including motorways and 10 schools, influencing the safety of US$1.6 million of road infrastructure investment.
-The Department of Highways star rated the entire network in 2023, with 64,000km receiving a light star rating.
+ThaiRAP activity has assessed 150,737 km of roads and designs (including the recent completion of 20,000km of highways assessments for the Department of Highways), and 10 schools, influencing the safety of US$1.6 million of road infrastructure investment.
 ThaiRAP is working with the Bangkok Metropolitan Administration (BMA) to improve road safety through iRAP capacity building and assessment, with a 500km assessment of the city’s road network completed and 360 high-risk sites upgraded.
-291 people have benefited from iRAP global/on-line training and 2,055 people have been trained in events delivered in Thailand.
+293 people have benefited from iRAP global/on-line training and 2,085 people have been trained in events delivered in Thailand.
 Chulalongkorn University is one of 11 iRAP Centres of Excellence helping to guide the development of the global road infrastructure safety standard and tools.3,564,499$11,909,456,851

 TogoLowAfricaAn iRAP-partner led assessment of 633 km has been completed as part of a World Bank project.
 6 people have been trained.355,529$215,686,425